 It’s also important to show them a glimpse of what working at your company is like.
 Give candidates a window into how your team works, how your business is growing, and what kind of benefits a new team member can expect.
 Your ideal candidate is likely to be highly skilled and experienced, so it’s important to make your business stand out and capture their attention.
 Talk about your team, and how you all work together.

 Don’t feel like you need to be overly formal.
 A little bit of well-placed warmth and humor is likely to make candidates more comfortable applying.
-At the same time, quadruple check spelling, grammar,
+At the same time, quadruple check spelling, grammar, and formatting- mistakes here can quickly turn off potential applicants.

 2. Plan Your Interview Process and Questions